A Letter from Head of School, Teacher Jon Hall

 We believe very strongly in the experience that we provide for children.
 Childhood is precious and goes by far too quickly.
 The line between preparation for life and the joy of being a child has to be carefully walked, but the two are not mutually exclusive at Media-Providence Friends School, nor should they ever be.
 I am humbled and honored to be given the opportunity to lead this wonderful school in our commitment to provide both.

-Founded in 1876, Media-Providence Friends School is a co-ed Quaker day school for students in preschool through eighth grade located in downtown Media, Delaware County, Pennsylvania.
+Founded in 1876, Media-Providence Friends School is a co-ed Quaker day school for students in age two through grade eight located in downtown Media, Delaware County, Pennsylvania.

 A close-knit learning community, MPFS offers students big views of the world ahead.
-Here, in small classes, under the caring tutelage of early childhood, elementary school and adolescent experts who love what they do, students from different backgrounds and faiths grow up together, immersed in an academic environment that speaks to all the aspects of their beings: intellectual, emotional, physical and spiritual.
+Here, in small classes, under the caring tutelage of early childhood, elementary school and adolescent experts who are passionate about teaching, students from diverse backgrounds and faiths grow up together, immersed in an academic environment that speaks to all the aspects of their beings: intellectual, emotional, physical and spiritual.